serafia/Ellipsis/README.md

  https://serafia.github.io/Ellipsis/

- This site I did as a part of the Front-End course in Kodilla.
-I based on this template: https://github.com/serafia/Ellipsis/blob/master/img/12-8-project.png
+ This site I made as an assignment of the Front-End course in Kodilla.
+It is based on this template: https://github.com/serafia/Ellipsis/blob/master/img/12-8-project.png